mull-project/mull/docs/HelloWorld.rst

 We compile this new code using the bitcode flags and run the Mull again.
 This time we also want to add additional flag ``-ide-reporter-show-killed`` which tells Mull to print killed mutations.
-Normally we are not interested in seeing killed mutations in console input but in this tutorial we want to be more verbose.
+Normally we are not interested in seeing killed mutations in console output but in this tutorial we want to be more verbose.

 .. code-block:: text